 In 1853, Sherman resigned his military commission and became president of a bank in San Francisco.
 However, the bank failed in the financial panic of 1857.
-He then practiced law in Leavenworth, Kansas, a venture that was unsuccessful.
+Afterward, he practiced law in Leavenworth, Kansas, a venture that was unsuccessful.
 In 1859, he accepted a job as the first superintendent of the Louisiana State Seminary of Learning and Military Academy, which he held until the outbreak of the Civil War.
 On May 14, 1861, he accepted a commission as a Colonel in the 13th U.S. Infantry regiment.

 He led a brigade in the First Battle of Manassas, Virginia.
 In August, he was made a brigadier general of volunteers and sent to Kentucky.
 In October, he was put in command of the Department of the Cumberland; however, in November, he was transferred to the Department of the Missouri.